FREE Uber Tax Info Pack

 > FREE ABN & GST Registration

-New 30% Decline In Turnover Test: To continue receiving JobKeeper under Extension 1 you must be able to show that your turnover for the July-September 2020 quarter is 30% down on July-September 2019 (or an alternative test period if you are eligible).
-You will then have to pass this test again for the October-December 2020 quarter in order to receive JobKeeper Extension 2 from January onwards.
+New 30% Decline In Turnover Test: To continue receiving JobKeeper under Extension 2 you must be able to show that your turnover for the October-December 2020 quarter is 30% down on October-December 2019 (or an alternative test period if you are eligible).

 (Please feel free to share this image, but please link back to DriveTax wherever possible! www.drivetax.com.au/uber-covid-19)